kevinmatthes/routines/README.md

 handled by Octave itself since it provides dedicated functions therefore.

 All scripts are created for and tested with Octave.
-Although they might work with MATLAB, as well, a real support is for MATLAB compatibility is not provied, at the moment.
+Although they might work with MATLAB, as well, a real support is for MATLAB compatibility is not provided, at the moment.

 ### How to Apply the Build Scripts